Geneva Junior Music Competition

 Performances will be judged by a world-class jury composed of renowned interpreters and esteemed music professors with an international profile and background.

-A grand total of over 10,000.00-CHF cash prizes will be awarded, with prizewinners benefiting from media visibility on our online social media platform and support in the development of their career through participation in concerts as well as establishing networking links with agencies and festivals.
-The grand winners will be invited to perform live on April 22 2024 during the Gala Concert in the prestigious and internationally renowned Victoria Concert Hall of Geneva.
+A grand total of over 15,000.00-CHF cash prizes will be awarded, with prizewinners benefiting from media visibility on our online social media platform and support in the development of their career through participation in concerts as well as establishing networking links with agencies and festivals.
+The chosen grand winners will be invited to perform live in 2026 during the Gala Concert in the prestigious and internationally renowned Victoria Concert Hall of Geneva.

 We welcome all young pianists, cellists and violinists from around the world to participate in the Geneva Junior Music Competition and submit their video recording to show all their potential (hence no need to travel), pursue their passion and showcase their talent on a global stage.